goglogige/yatube/README.md

 # yatube
-The social network of bloggers
+The social network of bloggers - my first learning project by Django for Yandex.Praktikum.